bertkdowns/pyomo-replace/readme.md

 This library presents a way of ensuring you always have a square model, using a few simple rules:

-- Specify "State Variables" by default that need to be fixed to turn the model into a square problem.
+- All models must specify "State Variables" by default that need to be fixed to turn the model into a square problem.
 - If you want to fix a different variable, you must also specify which state variable it "replaces".